Questions and Answers

-Orthodox Christians who wish to join the Order can do so by filling out an application and submitting it by mail to the Order’s Grand Magistry (address provided at the bottom of this webpage).
-The application document can be found on this website under “Documents”.
+Orthodox Christians and non-Orthodox Christians who wish to join the Order can do so by filling out an application and submitting it by mail to the Order’s Grand Magistry (address provided at the bottom of this webpage) or by email to Membership@orderofsaintgeorge.org.
+The application documents can be found on this website under “Documents”.

 In the future, membership applications will also be provided through this and the local Chapters of the Order.

-The requirement for membership is that an applicant be baptized and/or chrismated into the Orthodox Christian Faith, that they are not a member of a Masonic or Freemason fraternity and/or organization, that they are living according to Orthodox Christian principles, that they are a member in good standing with a local canonical Orthodox parish, that they are of sound mind and judgment, that they are known to live honorably, that they are prepared to observe the rules and regulations of the Order of Saint George the Great Martyr, that they are willing to make a solemn pledge of allegiance to the Order and to its mission at a formal religious ceremony of investiture, and that they are no less than 21 years of age upon applying for membership.
+The requirements for membership is that an applicant be baptized and/or chrismated into the Orthodox Christian Faith; that they are NOT a member of a Masonic or Freemason fraternity and/or organization; that they are living according to Orthodox Christian principles; that they are a member in good standing with a local canonical Orthodox parish; that they are of sound mind and judgment; that they are known to live honorably; that they are prepared to observe the rules and regulations of the Order of Saint George the Great Martyr; that they are willing to make a solemn pledge of allegiance to the Order and to its mission at a formal religious ceremony of investiture; and, that they are no less than 18 years of age upon applying for membership.

 What is the commitment and expectation of members?

-It is the commitment of members that they will lead their lives in an exemplary manner in full accordance with the teachings and beliefs of the Holy, Orthodox, Catholic, and Apostolic Church, and that members will serve the Order and devote themselves as a Officer, Knight or Dame to the needs of the Orthodox Church and to her people.
-One of the major responsibilities of each member is to promote the goals and objectives of the Order and to actively and purposely encourage other Orthodox Christians to join in membership.
+At a local level, individual members of the Order are expected to do their best to be of service and assistance to all local canonical Orthodox missions, parishes, and monasteries in the region in which they live regardless of jurisdiction.
+Assistance by members can be financial, material, or donated time.
+Each member is additionally expected to promote the goals and objectives of the Order and to actively and purposely encourage other Orthodox Christians to join in membership.
 It is expected that clergy and lay members participate in all charitable fundraising activities of the Grand Magistry of the Order, their Grand Priory, and of their local Commandery.